-- AES-GCM needs distincts nonce for every invocation under the same key where as TriviA is a Nonce Misuse Resistant Authenticated Encryption, i.e, it doesn't need distinct nonces but distinct nonce and associated data tuple for each invocation. - AES-GCM isn't security against blockwise adaptive adversaries since it leaks some partial information by decrypting a invalid ciphertext when buffer is limited.
-TriviA has overcome this disadvantage by incorporating a sequence of intermediate tags before the final tag. - Our constructions has much higher bit security for authencity compare to AES-GCM.

-AES-GCM uses a 128 bit field multiplier to process 128 bit data in a single clock cycle. our construction uses a 32 bit field multiplier to process 64 bit data.
+- AES-GCM needs distincts nonce for every invocation under the same key where in TriviA we can repeat nonce with degradation in its security.
+Note that, we always need distinct nonce and associated data tuple for each invocation. - AES-GCM isn't security against blockwise adaptive adversaries since it leaks some partial information by decrypting a invalid ciphertext when buffer is limited.
+TriviA has overcome this disadvantage by incorporating a sequence of intermediate tags before the final tag. - Our constructions has much higher bit security for authencity compare to AES-GCM. - AES-GCM uses a 128 bit field multiplier to process 128 bit data in a single clock cycle. our construction uses a 32 bit field multiplier to process 64 bit data.
 Hence it can process 128 bit data by using two 32 bit field multiplier.
 Clearly two 32 bit multiplier takes less hardware area than a 128 bit multiplier with a factor less than 1/2.